hoanhan101/gray/_drafts/2020-04-17-guide-to-good-life.md

       - Help us appreciate what we have.
     - Besides practicing voluntary discomfort, we should sometimes forgo opportunities to experience pleasure, choose not to do things that make us feel good (eating carb and sugar).
     - Willpower is like muscle power: the more exercise, the stronger they are; the more will power we have, the more self-control and courage we have.
+  - Meditation:
+    - On the events of daily living at bedtime:
+      - Did something disrupt our tranquility?
+      - Did we experience anger/envy/lust?
+      - Is there something that I could avoid?
+    - On our Stoic progress:
+      - Do we periodically engage in negative visualization?
+      - Do we take time to distinguish between these things over which we have control, less and no control?
+      - Are we careful to initialize our goals?
+      - Have we refrained from dwelling on the past and instead focused our attention on the future?
+      - Have we consciously practiced acts of self-denial?

 <hr>
 **References:**